arthurgassner/swissenergy-backend/README.md

 ### Website

 - [ ] Build a rudimentary website showcasing a plot of the current prediction.
-- [ ] Use the website to explain your approach to
+- [ ] Use the website to explain your approach to EDA, modelling and MLOPs